Up in the Air (song): Commercial performance

-In United States, "Up in the Air" debuted at number 13 on the Alternative Songs chart on April 6, 2013.
+In the United States, "Up in the Air" debuted at number 13 on the Alternative Songs chart on April 6, 2013.
 It became the greatest gainer of the issue, after reaching six million listeners on more than sixty radio stations over its first week, according to Billboard.
 After ten weeks the song moved to number three, which became its peak.
-It held out of the top spot by "Safe and Sound" by Capital Cities and "Sweater Weather" by The Neighbourhood.
+It was held out of the top spot by "Safe and Sound" by Capital Cities and "Sweater Weather" by the Neighbourhood.
 The song entered the Rock Airplay chart at number nine.
 It moved to number four on June 1, 2013, and held the spot for three consecutive weeks.
 On the issue dated April 6, 2013, "Up in the Air" debuted on the Bubbling Under Hot 100 Singles chart at number seven.

 "Up in the Air" reached a peak of number 45 on the UK Singles Chart and number 34 on the Scottish Singles Chart.
 Following the album release, the song rose to number 12 in Portugal and was the 20th best-selling single of 2013.
 It has since been certified gold by the Associação Fonográfica Portuguesa (AFP), denoting sales of over 10,000 units throughout the country.
 The track debuted at number four in Russia and reached number seven in Lebanon.
 In Finland, according to Nielsen SoundScan, the high digital sales placed the song at number ten on the national record chart.
 "Up in the Air" also peaked in the top 50 on several national record charts, including Spain, Austria, Germany and the Netherlands.